-The best way to learn is to join a company that has problems you can learn from and to surround yourself with the most-talented people you can.
+The best way to learn is to join a company that has problems you can learn from and to surround yourself with the most talented people you can.
 As with music or sports, when you play with people who are better than you, you’ll perform above your ability level.
-If you’re the smartest person in the room, you’ll never learn anything.
+If you’re the smartest person in the room, you’ll have fewer opportunities to learn.

 Keep in mind that big companies aren’t the only ones with these sorts of problems.
 There are plenty of small companies with smart people that have them, too.
 Better yet, they may be just figuring out to solve these issues, which means you can be a part of the discussions and decisions.